-While a student at Harvard, Redstone was recruited for a U.S. Army intelligence unit that works on cracking Japanese military codes.
+While a student at Harvard, Redstone was recruited for a US Army intelligence unit that worked on cracking Japanese military codes.
 He received two military commendations for his service.

 Coined the term “multiplexes.”

-He donates to causes fighting poverty and disease through the Sumner M. Redstone Charitable Foundation.
+He donated to causes fighting poverty and disease through the Sumner M. Redstone Charitable Foundation.

 1954 - Joins the family business, Northeast Theater Corporation, later renamed National Amusements, a theater chain.